-Those who use alcoholic beverages or sponsor events involving alcohol are obliged to understand state laws and university regulations, and are fully responsible for their actions.
-In general, use or possession of alcoholic beverages by any person under the age of 21 is prohibited by state law.
-For the full policy, see University of Connecticut Alcoholic Beverage Policy.
+Those who use alcoholic beverages or sponsor events involving alcohol are obliged to understand State laws and University regulations and are fully responsible for their actions.
+In general, use or possession of alcoholic beverages by any person under the age of 21 is prohibited by State law.
+For the full policy, see the University of Connecticut Alcoholic Beverage Policy.

 Weapons on Campus

-Possession and/or use of firearms, fireworks, dangerous weapons and hazardous chemicals are strictly prohibited and in many cases violate state law.
+Possession and/or use of firearms, fireworks, dangerous weapons and hazardous chemicals is strictly prohibited and in many cases violates State law.
 This applies to students and employees except where authorized to handle weapons or chemicals.
-(See Student Conduct Code and General Rules of Conduct for Employees, as published by Labor Relations.
+(See Student Conduct Code and General Rules of Conduct for Employees as published by Labor Relations.

 Incidents of Sexual Harassment

 Incidents of sexual harassment, in which the alleged perpetrator is a student, should be reported to the Office of Diversity (486-2943).
 All victims of sexual harassment under the Student Conduct Code are entitled to be present at all proceedings, and to know the outcome of the case.
 All other victims of sexual harassment are entitled to know the outcome of the investigation conducted by the Office of Diversity.

 The University of Connecticut's statement of policy on sexual harassment is contained in the President's Policy on Harassment.